Starting and leaving a job

 If you’re a volunteer and you’re reimbursed more than the amount that your expenses actually and reasonably costed, the money can be legally considered taxable income.
 If you’re on a benefit this can affect how much you’re entitled to.
 If you’re on a visa that doesn’t allow you to work for money, this can be considered a breach of that visa.

 There are other situations where there are rules around reimbursement – for example, if you’re a volunteer driver.
-You can find guidance for volunteer drivers online, here (or go to nzta.govt.nz and search “volunteer drivers”).
+For more information about the rules for volunteer drivers, go to www.nzta.govt.nz.

-You can find the IRD guidelines on reimbursement rates here (or, go to ird.govt.nz, search “volunteers” and navigate to “volunteer payments and expenses”).
+You can find the IRD guidelines on reimbursement rates on the IRD website.